What Is a Good P/E Ratio? (By Industry, With Examples)

 Value Stocks

-These are companies that are considered undervalued or out-of-favor, often with lower P/E ratios.
-Value stocks typically are mature businesses with steady or slow growth, or companies that have fallen out of favor due to some challenges but still have solid fundamentals.
-Investors look at low P/E ratios (relative to the market or industry) as a sign that a stock might be a bargain – essentially “on sale”.
+Investors look at low P/E ratios (relative to the market or industry) as a sign that a stock might be a bargain.
 As a rough guideline, stocks with P/Es in the single digits are often labeled value stocks.
-For example, many financial and energy stocks in recent times have had P/Es below 10, fitting the value profile.
-A company like Exxon Mobil, with a P/E around 15–16 in 2025, could be seen as value-leaning compared to the overall market (since 15 is below the market’s ~20+ average).
-Classic value stocks often include utilities, telecoms, manufacturers, or any business with stable earnings but limited growth – investors won’t pay high multiples for these, so their P/Es stay low.
+Many financial and energy stocks in recent times have had P/Es below 10, fitting the value profile.
+A company like Exxon Mobil, with a P/E around 15-16 in 2025, could be seen as value-leaning compared to the overall market (since 15 is below the market's ~20+ average).

 Examples: P/E Ratios of Major Companies

-Let’s look at some real-world examples of well-known U.S. companies and their current P/E ratios (as of late 2025).
+Let's look at some real-world examples of well-known U.S. companies and their P/E ratios (as of late 2025).
 This will illustrate how varied P/E ratios can be and help put the above concepts into perspective:

-Company (Sector) | P/E Ratio (TTM) | Context |
+Company (Sector) P/E Ratio (TTM) Context

-Apple (AAPL) – Tech Hardware | ~37 | Apple is a mega-cap tech company with steady growth.
+Apple (AAPL) - Tech Hardware ~37 Apple is a mega-cap tech company with steady growth.
 Its P/E in the high-30s suggests investors still see good growth prospects ahead, and it trades at a premium to the market average.
-This is a fairly typical P/E for a successful technology stock – higher than the overall market, but not extreme for a company with strong earnings and brand dominance. |
+This is a fairly typical P/E for a successful technology stock.

-Tesla (TSLA) – Automaker/Tech | ~221 | Tesla’s triple-digit P/E reflects it as a high-growth stock.
+Tesla (TSLA) - Automaker/Tech ~221 Tesla's triple-digit P/E reflects it as a high-growth stock.
 Investors are paying over 200 times current earnings, indicating they expect massive future earnings growth.
-Such a P/E is extraordinarily high; it’s justified only by strong belief in Tesla’s expansion (and perhaps optimistic hype).
-It’s an example of a stock where the P/E is not “good” in the value sense, but can be normal for a hot growth company. |
+Such a P/E is extraordinarily high and justified only by strong belief in Tesla's expansion.

-Coca-Cola (KO) – Consumer Staples | ~24 | Coca-Cola’s P/E in the low-to-mid 20s is close to the market average.
-As a stable consumer staples giant, this moderate P/E suggests the stock is fairly valued.
-Investors are willing to pay about $23–$24 per $1 of Coke’s earnings, reflecting its steady (but not high) growth and reliable profits.
-This P/E range is common for blue-chip consumer goods companies. |
+Coca-Cola (KO) - Consumer Staples ~24 Coca-Cola's P/E in the low-to-mid 20s is close to the market average.
+As a stable consumer staples giant, this moderate P/E suggests the stock is fairly valued, reflecting steady (but not high) growth and reliable profits.

-Exxon Mobil (XOM) – Energy (Oil & Gas) | ~16 | Exxon’s P/E in the mid-teens is relatively low compared to the overall market, fitting its profile as a value/cyclical stock.
-Energy companies often carry lower P/Es.
-A P/E around 16 for Exxon suggests either a cautious outlook by investors or strong earnings (or both).
-It’s arguably a “good” P/E in that it’s below market average – if you believe in the company’s stability – but in the oil industry context, mid-teens is actually on the higher side (since many oil peers are single-digit). |
+Exxon Mobil (XOM) - Energy (Oil & Gas) ~16 Exxon's P/E in the mid-teens is relatively low compared to the overall market, fitting its profile as a value/cyclical stock.
+In the oil industry context, mid-teens is actually on the higher side since many oil peers are in the single digits.

 Key Takeaways on Using the P/E Ratio

-- A “good” P/E ratio is relative.
+• A "good" P/E ratio is relative.
 There is no fixed number that is universally good.
-Compare a stock’s P/E with the market average, its industry peers, and its own historical P/E range to judge its valuation.
+Compare a stock's P/E with the market average, its industry peers, and its own historical P/E range to judge its valuation.

-- Historical benchmarks: The U.S. market’s long-term average P/E is around 15–16, but in recent years 20+ is common.
+• Historical benchmarks: The U.S. market's long-term average P/E is around 15-16, but in recent years 20+ is common.
 A P/E lower than the prevailing market average can be considered attractive, if other factors are positive.

-- Industry matters: Know the typical P/E range for the sector.
+• Industry matters: Know the typical P/E range for the sector.
 Tech and growth industries have higher P/E ratios, while sectors like utilities, energy, and finance have lower P/Es.
 Always compare like with like.

 Conclusion